andrewmarconi/emobench/docs/README.md

-# EmoBench Documentation
+# MoodBench Documentation

-Welcome to the EmoBench documentation!
+Welcome to the MoodBench documentation!
 This directory contains comprehensive guides for using the multi-LLM sentiment analysis benchmark framework.

 ## 📚 Documentation Index